 The

-Herbal Cannon, is one of the fundamental works in traditional Chinese medicine (TCM).
+Herbal Canon, is one of the fundamental works in traditional Chinese medicine (TCM).
 According to tradition, the

-Shennong’s Herbal Cannon comprises merely a short preface and a catalogue of 365 herbs.
+Shennong’s Herbal Canon comprises merely a short preface and a catalogue of 365 herbs.

 Different from evidence-based modern medicine, the TCM is established on the basis of human practice experience, combined with traditional Chinese philosophy, culminating in a coherent theoretical system.
 Although this theoretical system is controversial, modern scientific evidence increasingly supports various therapies based on TCM theory.
 A recent book set out to reclaim the central place of human experience in the scientific enterprise by invoking the image of a blind spot [